Emergency communications

 Business case made easy

-The insights and recommendations in our report provided a compelling case for the proposed digital transformation, leading to swift approval within weeks of its delivery.
+The insights and recommendations in the final report provided a compelling case for the proposed digital transformation, leading to swift approval within weeks of its delivery.

 Clear, practical recommendations

-Our recommendations extended beyond digital solutions, offering practical steps to enhance emergency response through policy adjustments and process standardisation.
+The final recommendations extended beyond digital solutions, offering practical, immediate steps to enhance emergency response through policy adjustments and process standardisation across the state.

 Jason Arnold